Inference¶

 Classification¶

 The classification consists of four numbers, summing to unity, that give the probability that the source is either a BNS, NSBH, BBH merger, or is of Terrestrial (i.e. a background fluctuation or a glitch) origin.
+This classification is present only for events from stellar mass CBC searches.

 Our search pipelines use independent methods to